Sustainable Digital Marketing: Redefining Success for 2024

 Content strategy based on real human experience that focuses on the well-being of communities and ecosystems will continue to be important and relevant.
 Solving specific problems people have will always be more useful than hastily-written blog posts solely intended to boost search rankings.

-Finally, good content governance is critical to nurturing a sustainable content strategy over time.
+Finally, good content governance—the act of measuring and managing content over time—is critical to nurturing a sustainable content strategy

 2. In-person collaboration